alex-courtis/wideriver/README.md

 This is a known river and wlroots issue: https://codeberg.org/river/river/issues/816

-Workaround: set a river background colour other than `0x000000`; `riverctl background-color "0x010101"` is sufficient.
+Workaround: set a river background colour other than default black `0x000000`

+`riverctl background-color "0x010101"` is sufficiently close.

 ## ISSUES